xesdoog/Samurais-Scripts/README.md

 A base for a Lua script centered around roleplaying and having fun in a game full of ad bots and toxic cheaters.

 > [!NOTE]
-> This is a basic template and only a few test features are present.
+> For now, only a handful of features are present.
 More will be added in the future.

 ## Contributing To Translations
 #### Editing a pre-existing language: